PoisotLab/ms_straight_lines/manuscript.md

 Note that while $e^\phi$ is shown in these equations for clarity, in the text we use $\phi$ to refer to the parameter after exponentiation.

+When the number of links and number of interactions are transformed by their natural log, $a$ and $b$ can be estimated with a linear regression, as done by
+@Mart92.
+Here, because we want to compare all our models WAIC, we were required to use a discrete likelihood in all cases.
+We fit the three models above with a negative binomial distribution for observations.
+This distribution is limited to positive integers, and can vary on both sides of the mean relationship; this gives it a similar spirit to previous work which used a normal distribution on log-transformed variables.

+We chose our prior distribution for $p$ based on @Mart92 , who gave a value of constant connectance equal to 0.14.
+While this prior is "informative", it is weakly so; as @Mart92 did not provide an estimate of the variance for his value we chose a relatively large variation around that mean.
+However, as no information is available to inform a prior on $\phi$, we followed the advice of (tk Simpson et al), and performed prior predictive checks.
+We chose prior parameters that generated a wide range of values for $L_i$, but which did not frequently predict webs of either maximum or minimum connectance, neither of which are observed in nature.

 ### Explanation of shifted beta-binomial distribution

 Equation +@eq:lhat implies that $L_{FL}$ has a binomial distribution, with